 Getting Transcripts and Records from Closed Schools

 You may have trouble getting your academic records after a school has closed.
-The Department advises you to contact the state licensing agency in the state in which the school was located to get information about locating your records.
+The Department advises that you should contact the state licensing agency in the state in which the school was located to get information about locating your records.
 Prior to closing, schools are supposed to make arrangements for students to access academic records indefinitely.
 Your school must provide information about your academic transcripts once the location has been determined.

 Closed Schools and Veterans

 To learn more about your options or speak with a representative about your GI Bill benefits, contact the VA’s Education Call Center at 1-888-442-4551.
-If you’re interested in transferring your credits to another institution, the Department encouarges you to use the GI Bill Comparison Tool to find the program that’s right for you.
+If you’re interested in transferring your credits to another institution, the Department encourages you to use the GI Bill Comparison Tool to find the program that’s right for you.
 You can get more information about this issue from the Veterans Education Success web site.